 You should only allocate director roles to people that are happy to take on the responsibilities of a director.

-what does the role of a director entail?
-You will need to:
+What does the role of a director entail?
+A director will need to:

-In light of the responsibilities of a director listed above, if the people helping you are also working on other projects, other business or are employees elsewhere, You should check the following:
+In light of the responsibilities of a director listed above, if the prospective director helping you is working on other projects, other business or are employees elsewhere, You should check the following:

 What sort of skill set do you need your director to have?
 IT, financial, marketing, legal? and will the new director’s skills compliment your existing skill set by bringing something new to the table?